Part 1. iOS 12 Update Problems: Update Failed

 - Turn off Safari Suggestions: One of the major reasons for the Safari app to crash is the feature of “Safari Suggestions”, which suggests the user about news, weather, and so on.
-You can go to your device Settings > Safari and turn off the “Safari Suggestions” feature.
-Afterward, try to load the app again.
+You can go to Settings > Safari on iOS 12 and turn off the “Safari Suggestions” feature.
+Afterward, try to load the app again on your iOS 12.

 - Clear historical data: If there is a lot of cache and website data on Safari, then it can tamper with its processing.
-To resolve this, go to your device’s Safari settings and tap on “Clear History and Website Data”.
-Confirm your choice to clear all the cache data from your phone.
+To resolve this, go to Safari settings on iOS 12 and tap on “Clear History and Website Data”.
+Confirm your choice to clear all the cache data from your iPhone.

-- Turn off Safari restrictions: Furthermore, if you have implemented any restriction on the Safari app, then it might not work.
-Go to your device Settings > General > Restrictions and type the passcode for the restrictions.
-After entering its settings, you need to manually turn off any restriction on the Safari app.
+- Turn off Safari restrictions: Furthermore, if you have implemented any restriction on the Safari app, then it might not work on your iOS 12 device.
+Go to Settings > General > Restrictions and type the passcode for the restrictions.
+After entering its settings, you need to manually turn off any restriction on the iOS 12 Safari app.

 Here are some other ways to fix the constant crashing of the Safari app after iOS 12 update.